What is SharePoint? What can it do for me? What do I need to know about it? Why should I use it?

 This enterprise license will give you access to all the above, plus advanced scenarios for business intelligence, application integration, and Office services.

 A quick note about SharePoint On-Premise: This is the latest on-premise version of SharePoint.
-If you wanted to implement this in your organization, you will need to have your IT team, a Microsoft partner, or a licensed SharePoint distributor install this on your current server for you.
+If you want to implement this in your organization, you must have your IT team, a Microsoft partner, or a licensed SharePoint distributor install this on your current server for you.
 Although on-premises, your SharePoint Server can be accessed through mobile devices by downloading SharePoint Mobile Apps from your app store.